Hong Kong media mogul Run Run Shaw dies at 106

 In 1980, Shaw focused on television, becoming the chairman of TVB, which grew into a successful television and entertainment empire that remains a deep influence on popular culture in Hong Kong and overseas Chinese communities.

-In 2011, Shaw sold his entire 26 percent stake in TVB to a consortium for HK$6.26 billion ($807 million).
+In 2011, Shaw sold his entire 26 percent stake in TVB to a consortium for HK$6.26 billion.
 He retired as chairman at the end of that year after holding the post for 30 years and was appointed chairman emeritus.

 The tycoon also ran the so-called Shaw prizes, sometimes referred to as Asia's answer to the Nobel prizes, which rewards excellence in maths, astronomy and science, with a monetary prize of $1 million for each laureate.